 Faculty from the three departments in the College of Environmental Design who are engaged in urban design research, teaching, and professional practice make up the core group in urban design.

 Master of Urban Design Program

-The Master of Urban Design degree program is an advanced, interdisciplinary program of study with a concentrated time for completion.
-The program's goals are to further train designers who are able to work effectively in teams across a large range of scales and with a well-developed understanding of urban places and the interdependencies of the fabric of buildings, landscapes, public ways, and the social interactions that shape them.
+The Master of Urban Design degree program is a one-year, advanced, interdisciplinary program of study for students with a prior professional degree in architecture, landscape architecture, or city and regional planning.
+The program's goals are to further train designers who are able to work effectively in teams across a large range of scales and who have a well-developed understanding of urban places and the interdependencies of the fabric of buildings, landscapes, public ways, and the social interactions that shape them.

 The College of Environmental Design offers several other avenues for studying urban design:

 - Urban design concentrations in each of the professional degree programs:

 - A concurrent degree program in urban design offering both the M.C.P. and M.Arch. degrees (2-4 years).

 - A concurrent degree program in urban design offering the M.L.A. and M.C.P. degrees (3 years).